👑 The 16 Mahajanapadas in UP

 | Famous Ruler | Avantiputra (follower of Buddha) |

-Mathura was already a major city and later became the centre of Krishna worship.
-During the Mahajanapada era, Shurasena’s king Avantiputra was one of Buddha’s prominent lay followers, making Mathura an early Buddhist centre too.
+Mathura was already a major city and later became the centre of Krishna tradition.
+During the Mahajanapada era, Shurasena's king Avantiputra is associated in Buddhist tradition with the spread of Buddhism, making Mathura important in multiple religious histories.

 7. Malla